ThePerfectComputer/FastWaveBackend/README.md

 ## Running

-Make sure you have a test vcd file to get you started.
-You can grab a large VCD file from [here](https://drive.google.com/file/d/1pfm2qo2l8fGTHHJ8TLrg1vSGaV_TUbp2/view?usp=sharing).
+This repository comes with several smaller VCD files emitted from various EDA tools.
+If you want a larger VCD file, grab one from [here](https://drive.google.com/file/d/1pfm2qo2l8fGTHHJ8TLrg1vSGaV_TUbp2/view?usp=sharing).

 The first build of the program may take some time.